-On top of that, we are experiencing a mental health epidemic, as there are a multitude of stressors within our everyday lives.
-From the continuous state of political discord and continuous racial oppression and violence implicit within our society to the stress of finals, it’s easy to find ourselves cohesively overwhelmed at the expense of our mental health.
+On top of that, we are experiencing a mental health epidemic, as there are many stressors within our everyday lives.
+From the continuous state of political discord and ongoing racial oppression and violence implicit within our society to the stress of finals, it’s easy to find ourselves cohesively overwhelmed at the expense of our mental health.

 “If they [SU students] are feeling that they need some help with coping and working through to not only manage the effects of the pandemic but all of these things that are building, we want students to feel comfortable reaching out,” Dyer stated.

-Although this state of society feels like it’s never ending, this is simply a snapshot in time for the entirety of our lives.
-Through working together to assist each other in benefiting our mental and physical health attributes, we will be able to come out on the other side in a positive and healthy way.
+Although this state of society feels like it’s never-ending, this is simply a snapshot in time for the entirety of our lives.
+Through working together to assist each other in benefiting our mental and physical health attributes, we will be able to come out on the other side positively and healthily.